russHyde/py-js-dataviz/README.md

 - [numpy] 1.19.5 installed via conda
 - [sqlalchemy] 1.3.23 installed via conda
 - [sqlite] 3.34.0 was already installed by conda
+- [dataset] installed via pip
+    - this also installed Mako, alembic, banal, python-editor via pip
+    - banal not available through conda
+    - replaced alembic/mako with conda-forge version)
+    - attempted to install conda-forge python-editor but it doesn't work: after a seemingly successful conda-install, it is present as a pip-installed package when looking at `conda env export`

 Dev tools